Tutorial: Deploy an ASP.NET Core and Azure SQL Database app to Azure App Service

 3. Secure connection secrets

 The creation wizard generated the connectivity string for you already as .NET connection strings and app settings.
 However, the security best practice is to keep secrets out of App Service completely.
-You'll move your secrets to key vault and change your app setting to Key Vault references with the help of Service Connectors.
+You'll move your secrets to a key vault and change your app setting to Key Vault references with the help of Service Connectors.

 Tip